IdeaBlade/zza.data/README.md

 The mongo generator is a little different.
 It requires node.js.
 Assuming you have node and MongoDb installed, you fire up your MongoDb server and then run "mongoGen.js" in node.
 That will (re)create a "Zza" database.

 ## Images ##
 You want pictures in your app, right?
-Well, we've got `Product` pictures of pizzas, salads and beverages in the *images* folder.
+We've got `Product` pictures of pizzas, salads and beverages in the *images* folder.
 Feel free to contribute better ones (the beverages are all the same at the moment).